Intervention/docs/image/v3/basics/colors.md

 ## Colorspaces

-The supported colorspaces primarily depend on the driver used.
-While the library supports with Imagick driver RGB and CMYK colorspaces, the GD driver is limited to the RGB colorspace.
+The supported colorspaces depend mainly on the driver used.
+While the Imagick driver supports RGB and CMYK colorspace, the GD driver is limited to the RGB colorspace.

-If you are reading CMYK images with Intervention Image using the GD driver the images are transformed to RGB colorspace automatically.
+When reading CMYK images with Intervention Image using the GD driver the images are automatically converted to RGB colorspace.

 ### Read the Image Colorspace

 > public Image::colorspace(): ColorspaceInterface

-This function reads the colorspace from the current image instance.
+This function reads the colorspace of the current image instance.

 #### Example